hasura/ndc-spec/specification/src/specification/health.md

 ## Connectedness

 "Connectedness" is defined as the ability to communicate with any backing services.
 It assumes readiness and almost always liveness, and also a valid connection.

+Because this exposes information about connectivity across services, it can be used for automated monitoring or alerting, but it is unlikely that automated decisions can be taken based on its response.

 Unlike the readiness and liveness checks, connectedness checks might make requests to other services, and so may not return an immediate response.